sunshine055/reduce_disinformation/README.md

 1. Intro<br>
 2. Goal Description<br>
+3. Organized list of companies scoring poorly
-3. Companies supporting (both directly and indirectly) disinformation spreaders and platformers. <br>
+4. Raw Research as to companies supporting (both directly and indirectly) disinformation spreaders and platformers. <br>
-4. List of major ongoing deadly disinformation campaigns (as of November 24, 2021)
+5. List of major ongoing deadly disinformation campaigns (as of November 24, 2021) <br>
-<br>    a) Disinformation pertaining to the global Climate Emergency<br>
+    a) Disinformation pertaining to the global Climate Emergency<br>
     b) Disinformation pertaining to the global Pandemic Emergency<br>
     c) Disinformation falsely proclaiming a "stolen" US Presidential election in November 2020.<br>
-5. Anticipation of objections/excuses, and rebuttals.<br>
+6. Anticipation of objections/excuses, and rebuttals.<br>
-6. Spreaders of disinformation <br>
+7. Spreaders of disinformation <br>
-7. Providers of platforms for disinformation <br>
+8. Providers of platforms for disinformation <br>
-8. Any additional raw links and research <br>
+9. Any additional raw links and research <br>
-9. Methods for reducing the flow of finance from supporters to platformers and spreaders. <br>
+10. Methods for reducing the flow of finance from supporters to platformers and spreaders. <br>
-10. An Example.
+11. An Example.

 <br>
 <br>
 ----------------